splunk-soar-connectors/.github/.github/CERTIFIED_V_UNCERTIFIED.md

 A code review is conducted by the SOAR Apps team.

 ### Security Review
 A security review is conducted by a Splunk Security team.
-The security review ensures no malicious code, libraries, or other content is published through the Phantom app listings.
+The security review ensures no malicious code, libraries, or other content is published through the SOAR app listings.

 ### Content Review
 A content review is conducted by the SOAR Apps team.
 Common checks include: